Yes, and there are no fees to transfer from your Wealthfront account to another broker.

 Transfers can be completed when the account information (account type, account owner name, account owner address, etc.) matches on both sides.
 Depending on whether your new firm is part of the industry-standard ACATS (Automated Customer Account Transfer Service), which is true for the vast majority of brokerage firms, here’s how to transfer your account to another broker:

-You can transfer in-kind from your Wealthfront Automated Investing Account or your Wealthfront Stock Investing Account to another broker via the ACATS system.
+You can transfer in-kind from your Wealthfront Automated Investing Account (including IRAs) or your Wealthfront Stock Investing Account to another broker via the ACATS system.
 The transfer must be initiated by the receiving firm, so please reach out to them to arrange the transfer.
 Most likely, they will ask where your account is held (RBC Clearing & Custody - DTC Number 0235) and for your 8Wxxxxxx account number, which can be found by clicking on "Settings" and then the title of your account on the left side of the screen.

 Please note that we don’t allow in-kind partial transfers of positions from Wealthfront Automated or Stock Investing Accounts.

 In addition, if your account holds the Wealthfront Risk Parity mutual fund, we will liquidate the position and deliver the proceeds to your new firm.
 This can take approximately a week following the completion of the initial transfer.

 Transferring out a Taxable Account